-When fastboot is enabled (set to on), your workstation does a quick check of the memory and skips I/O interface testing during its power-on self tests.
+When fastboot is enabled (set to on), your workstation does a quick check of the memory and skips I/O interface testing, and processor and cache self-testing during its power-on self tests.
 This enables your workstation to complete its boot process quicker.
 The default factory setting is for fastboot to be enabled (on).